top of page

 There are seasons of life where the goal is simply to make it through the day.

-Not optimize it.
+Not fix it.
 Not romanticize it.

 Just… make it through.